 Different fire districts provide a variety of programs and services to the community they serve.
 It’s important to know what resources are available through a fire district.
 In addition to fire/medical responses and transports, WVFD also operates dedicated Hazardous Materials and Technical Rescue teams.
 Non-emergency services include smoke detector battery replacement, fall assist, and a Community Assistance Program to aid families after a traumatic event (fire or medically-related).
 The Williamson Valley Fire District also offers several fire prevention services including code enforcement and safety education classes

 on a variety of topics from babysitting basics to hands-only CPR.
 Specific classes are available at WVFD.Net for review at any time.

 We are taking applications on a continuous rolling basis.
 You can obtain an application here or by calling the administrative offices at 928-717-2304.
-The WVFD utilizes the National Testing Network (NTN) to conduct initial computer based testing and CPAT testing.
-You can schedule your tests here- National Testing Network.
+The WVFD utilizes the Public Safety Answers to conduct initial computer based testing.
+We also utilize CPAT testing which is available at National Testing Network or your local community college.
+You can schedule your CPAT test here- National Testing Network.

-WVFD requires both a paper application (available below) and a NTN application with completed testing.
+WVFD requires both a paper application (available below) and an online application with completed testing.
 Applicants will be contacted as positions become available.
 Only candidates with completed applications will be contacted.